bjcairns/minimal-r-project-with-make/README.md

 >`git clone --depth 1 https://github.com/bjcairns/minimal-r-project-with-make`

 (Note that `--depth 1` means that only the latest revision is cloned, not the entire history of this repository.)
-From your local directory you can then use GNU make to build the dummy analysis report:
+From your local directory you can then use GNU make to build the dummy analysis report.
+At the command line, type:

 >`make`